|There were numerous birds flying in the area most likely due to visitors feeding them when picnicking.|

-Te Rewa Rewa Bridge opened on June 5, 2010 as part of the extension of the Coastal Walkway, making possible a 10 kilometre off-road route for cycling, walking, running, skateboarding and rollerblading.
+Te Rewa Rewa Bridge opened on June 5, 2010, as part of the extension of the Coastal Walkway, making possible a 10 kilometers off-road route for cycling, walking, running, skateboarding and rollerblading.

 The bridge has quickly become a proud piece of Taranaki with a couple of international awards already to its name:

-– Aesthetics Medium-Span Winner (for bridges with spans between 30 metres and 75 metres).
+– Aesthetics Medium-Span Winner (for bridges with spans between 30 meters and 75 meters).

 – Arthur G. Hayden Medal (for a single recent outstanding achievement in bridge engineering demonstrating innovation in special use bridges such as pedestrian, people-mover, or non-traditional structures).”